sharemind-sdk/auction-demo/README.md

 demo][Standalone-demo], however the latter is not very descriptive as there is only one party that inputs data and also gets the results.
 In order to use multiple inputs from separate stakeholders, we will need to use some kind of data storage inside the Sharemind MPC system.
-At the time of writing this, there are two options for persistent data storage in Sharemind Application
+At the time of writing this, there are two options for persistent data storage in the Sharemind Application Server:
-Server:
   1. mod\_tabledb -- a table-based storage format based on [HDF5].
   2. mod\_keydb -- an adapter to [Redis] key-value database.